How To Deal With Wedding Day Anxiety

-Can’t agree on the right song, who sits next to who?
-Nervous about bringing families together.
+Can’t agree on the right song, or your seating plan?
+Nervous about bringing families together?
 It all seems too much but realistically none of it matters, compromise is key here.
 Have you ever been to a wedding and been upset about where you’re sat?
 Your wedding day is not about anyone else but the two of you.

 Set tasks, make decisions and move on to the next.
-Channel your inner Arianna Grande, thank you, next!
+Channel your inner Ariana Grande, thank you, next!